 The Sibling Duo That Started Their Own Events Agency

-Julia Charles-Wiginton and Michael Charles – directors of Julia Charles Event Management – discuss the ups and downs of working with a sibling with C&IT Magazine.
+Julia Charles-Wiginton and Michael Charles – directors of Julia Charles Event Management (and siblings) – discuss the ups and downs of working with a sibling with C&IT Magazine.

 We come from a tight-knit family and are very close, so it was important for us to make sure that whatever debates we might get into at work could be left at the office and not resurface in our social lives.